In Italy we say 🔊 buonanotte

-We share our culture to learn your language
+We share our culture to practice foreign languages

-On the pages of All Italian we often place this message:
+On the pages of All Italian we place this message:

 We are Italians abroad and we also write this page to practice our English.
-Please forgive us if you find any spelling mistakes. 🙂
+Our apologies if we sometimes write creatively. 🙂

 Italian customs and heritage